 Directly south of the capitol is South Congress Avenue, lined with trendy shops, boutique hotels, local restaurants and live music.
 You can also watch the world’s largest urban bat colony fly out from under the Congress Avenue Bridge every summer night.

-Next, make your way about an hour and a half south to San Antonio, the seventh-largest city in the country, which is as welcoming as a small town.
+Next, make your way about an hour and a half south to San Antonio, which is a big city that’s as welcoming as a small town.
 Of course you remember The Alamo, but don’t forget it’s just one of five Spanish missions there (which collectively make up a UNESCO World Heritage Site).

 If you’re looking for an authentic San Antonio experience, enjoy the vibrant River Walk.
 Explore on foot, take a boat tour or drink and dine at one of the many colorful restaurants that line the river.